SlicerMorph/Tutorials/MALPACA/MALPACA.md

 * In the “Target output landmark directory” (light blue), select the folder for MALPACA output.

 ### Step 3.
 Click the `Run auto-landmarking` button (red arrow) to execute MALPACA.
-Slicer may appear to be in the “no response” condition (Fig. S21).
-This is because MALPACA is running.
+Slicer may appear to be in a “no response” condition.
+This is because the MALPACA is executing, so do not forcing closing the Slicer program.

 <p align="center">
 <img src="./kmeans_MALPACA_images/MALPACA_019.png">